opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/01_navigating_the_catalog/catalog.rst

 .. _using-the-minimap:

-Using the mini map
+Using the geographic filter
-^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Under the search bar is a mini map that should be used to make geographic searches in the catalog.
-When doing a geographic search, the platform will look for a match between the geographic area drawn on the mini map and the geographic area metadata set for all available datasets.
+Under the search bar is displayed the geographic filter, that should be used to make geographic searches in the catalog.
+When doing a geographic search, the platform will look for a match between the geographic area selected with the filter and the geographic area metadata set for all available datasets.
 The catalog will be filtered to only display those matching datasets.

 .. admonition:: Note
    :class: note

-   By default, datasets for which the geographic area metadata has not been set cannot be found when doing a geographic search with the mini map.
+   Datasets for which the geographic area metadata has not been set cannot be found when using the geographic filter.
-   Furthermore, the mini map is only available and displayed on the catalog if at least one of the datasets has this geographic area metadata set.

 To make a geographic search:

-1. Click on the little rectangle button on the top left of the mini map, which is a drawing tool.
+1. Click on the map or the name of the current geographic filter.
+By default, the geographic filter is set on a starting point predefined by the administrators of the platform.
-2. Draw a rectangle on the chosen area of the mini map.
-The catalog directly updates to only display datasets matching the geographic filter applied.

-To cancel a selection, and draw on another area:

-1. Click on the rectangle button again.
-The previous shape diseappears.
-2. Draw a rectangle on the newly chosen area of the mini map.
-The catalog directly updates to only display datasets matching the geographic filter newly applied.
+2. Navigate the geographic filter interface to find a chosen administrative level that will be used as filter.

 Using the selectable filters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^